 -Beltsville Small White Turkeys

 BUFF BRAHMA: Brahmas, in general, are gentle giants with well-feathered legs and feet and profuse, fluffy feathering.
 The brahma breed was originally designed for meat production, though the hens do lay relatively well and are great setters and mothers.
 The Buff was the last variety added to the Brahma breed and as such, it still requires some work on size and plumage, often being bred back to other Brahma varieties to increase size and correctness of type.
 That said, they still posses the wonderful quiet calm demeanor and friendly nature that all Brahma possess, and they are cold tolerant and a good candidate for our Canadian winters.
 This fancy breed of chicken makes a great pet too – a natural choice for children or 4-H projects.
-Available for 2018.
+In 2018 we added the bantam variety of these beautiful birds as we fell hopelessly in love with them at a show in Olds, AB that fall.
+We hope to offer these in the future.
+Not currently available.

 COCHIN – BANTAM: Cochins are known the world over for being big friendly balls of fluff and feathers and the bantam variety is no exception!
 While the standards reportedly state they don’t lay very well, we haven’t had that issue with our bantams.
 The Bantam Cochin is very popular because of their sweet personality and fantastic mothering qualities.
 They are very gentle, friendly, excellent broodies, require little space, and with their many colour varieties are absolutely beautiful to look at.
-Our lines include our own that we have been working on since 2012 and also includes winning show lines we have brought in this year from J. Mazur.
-We have black mottled, blue, chocolate and mauve.
-Our project pens will produce black/blue split to chocolate & mottled cockerels, chocolate/mauve/chocolate & mauve mottled sexable pullets.
-Available for 2018.
+We do not breed these for show quality, but just for fun at this point.
+We have black mottled, blue, chocolate and mauve, gold laced, splash, and calico.
+Not currently available.

 ENGLISH ORPINGTONS: The Orpington was bred to be an excellent layer with good meat quality.
 Their large size and soft appearance together with their rich colour and gentle contours make them very attractive, and as such its popularity has grown as a show bird rather than a utility breed.
 We strive to breed for both traits!
 Not only is the Orpington a striking exhibition bird, but the breed is prized for it’s docile nature.
 They are exceptionally hardy during the winter months and continually lay eggs in cold weather.
 Orpingtons will mature slowly, and begin to lay medium to large brown eggs at around 24-30 weeks.
 They handle confinement relatively well or can be free-ranged.
 They go broody very often, and make great mothers.
 Being rather heavy, they are only able to fly small distances but rarely do, so they work well as backyard birds.
-The Chocolate variety was only recently imported to Canada, and we are extremely proud to have a lovely flock of them!
-Our pens for 2018 will produce black/blue split to chocolate cockerels, and chocolate/mauve sexable pullets, some will carry the mottled gene.
+The Chocolate variety was only recently imported to Canada, and we are extremely proud to have a small flock of them!
+Our end goal is to produce a lovely group of mottled chocolate and black birds.
+Not currently available.

-CREAM LEGBAR: The Cream Legbar (or Crested Cream Legbar) is one of the most popular autosexing breeds seen today, in part due to their beautiful blue eggs.
+CREAM/CRELE LEGBAR & WELSUMMER PEN: The Cream Legbar (or Crested Cream Legbar) is one of the most popular autosexing breeds seen today, in part due to their beautiful blue eggs.
 Cream Legbar chicks can be sexed by their down colour at hatch, thereby making it one of the most desirable backyard chickens as most bylaws restrict the possession of cock birds in urban areas.
-We have a combination of Greenfire and Reese lines in our flock, as do most CL flocks here in Canada.
+Like most CL flocks in Canada, we have a combination of Greenfire and Reese lines in our flock.
 Many of the original imports of this breed did not necessarily possess the proper ‘cream’ genetic component and thus the British Reese line’s popularity as stellar show stock and ‘proper’ colouration became the standard to have.
 We feel diversity is important and have continued to use our Greenfire line in breeding even though this doesn’t always produce proper colouration.
 I have found them to have a much larger egg and this seems to produce a more robust bird, which we feel is a necessity in Canada.
 We like our extra cockerels to be useful too (most are butchered) so we prefer a bird on the larger end of the spectrum.
 In addition to their lovely blue eggs and fanciful crests, we love the look of the hen’s soft ruddy chest and mousy plumage.
 They are friendly birds and the cocks are very showy with their barred feathers and showpiece combs.
 We have also found them to be very consistent layers and highly recommend these to our clientelle for variety and fun!
-Our flock will produce crested, and non-crested.
-Not available for 2018.
+Our flock will produce crested, and non-crested, cream, crele and even more lovely feather and egg colours when combined with our Welsummer flock.
+Not currently available.

 EGGS: $5/egg | CHICKS: $10/ea, unsexed